-- 1 tsbp maple syrup (or sweetener of choice)
+- 1 tbsp maple syrup (or your sweetener of choice)

-- Optional: Crushed nuts, dessicated coconut, popped amaranth, jam
+- Optional toppings: banana, crushed nuts, dessicated coconut, popped amaranth, jam, berries

-- Prepare quinoa according to the "how to quinoa" resource recipe, adjusting water measurements in line with this recipe.
+- Prepare quinoa according to the "How to Cook Quinoa" (recipe link above), adjusting water measurements in line with this recipe.

 - Make sure you stir every so often.
 The mixture will form a skin if left unattended for too long but just mix it back in.